luozhenyu0911/mitoquestCallmtDNAvar/README.md

 The pipeline leverages specialized in-house variant callers, and subsequently merges the variants detected from both alignments to generate a comprehensive variant set.

 ## **Quick Start**
-First, place the input CRAM/BAM files—pre-aligned to both nuclear and mitochondrial genomes during whole-genome sequencing (WGS) analyses — into the input/cram/directory.
+Firstly, put the input CRAM or BAM files—pre-aligned to both nuclear and mitochondrial genomes during whole-genome sequencing (WGS) analyses — into the input/cram/
 ```bash
 $ tree input/cram/
     input/cram/